Lift truck fleet management: Deploy, discover, decide

 With the basics in check, it might be time to invest in the next layer of data collection technology.
 Having established an understanding and commitment to continuous improvement will increase the likelihood that this data can be used to inform sustainable change.

-Given the rapid evolution of fleet management technologies, cloud-based or hosted software solutions are gaining popularity, according to Scott Craver, product manager, business and information solutions for The Raymond Corporation.
+Given the rapid evolution of fleet management technologies, cloud-based or hosted software solutions are gaining popularity, according to Scott Craver, product manager of business and information solutions for The Raymond Corp.
 This option helps the customer avoid information technology costs associated with an on-site deployment, such as server maintenance, outages and backups.

 A remote system can also simplify the installation of telemetry equipment because a service technician does not need to be on site to access each lift truck’s computer.
 Otherwise, it could take five to eight weeks of going live to collect information, load information, scan an operator’s access badges and configure the system, says Craver.
 Now it can be done remotely over a weekend.

 From there, it’s a matter of identifying priorities and targeting them.
-Some might like to address battery management issues, an emerging capability of fleet management technologies.
+Some might choose to address battery management issues, an emerging capability of fleet management technologies.

+Associates are often responsible for the management of, for instance, a $6,000 reach truck battery.
 They might be running the batteries until dry or never equalizing them.
 A battery sensor can monitor its temperature, water level and currents in or out.
-A lift truck left in the freezer could even send an email or text alert before the battery is damaged.
+A lift truck left in the freezer could even send an e-mail or text alert before the battery is damaged.
 Battery data could then be coupled with lift truck and operator data through a single portal.

 A straight line between customer service levels and lift truck downtime is a concept that effective fleet management can highlight.
 As DeSutter puts it: “Fleet maintenance is not just a means to an end, but an integral part of their business.”